bluefireteam/fireslime.github.io/_articles/20190902_Flame_Virtual_Controller_With_Stack.markdown

 One thing that a lot of people asks us, is how to create a virtual gamepad for the input your game.
 Of course there are a lot of solutions for that, you could for example render it in game, and handle the touch events yourself (which is how we do on [Tales of a lost mine](/games/tales.html)), but one nice solution that I have found recently is to use Flutter's `Stack` widget.

 So, what does the `Stack` widget does?
-It is a basic structure widget that lets you "stack" widgets on top of which other, that works very well for what we are trying to make, since our virtual gamepad will stay above the game itself.
+It is a basic structure widget that lets you "stack" widgets on top of which other, that works very well for what we are trying to make, since our virtual gamepad will show in front of the the game itself.

 In this article we will be building something very simple, we will have a Flame game with a white square on the screen, where the player can use a "left" and "right" button to move the player, by the end of the article we should have something like this: